Fried Oyster Mushrooms

 - Salt – for flavor and to draw out the moisture from the mushrooms.

-- Plant-Based Milk - any plain flavored plant-based milk will work.
-I like to use soy, Ripple, or oat milk since they have higher protein and will get thicker when you add vinegar to them.
+- Plant-Based Milk – any plain-flavored plant-based milk will work.
+I like to use soy, Ripple, or oat milk because they have higher protein content and thicken better when you add vinegar.

 - Apple Cider Vinegar – or you can use white vinegar or lemon juice.
 You just need a small amount to add to the milk to make it curdle and become thicker.

-- Hot Sauce - to add the milk mixture to give it a little extra flavor and spice.
+- Hot Sauce – to add to the milk mixture for a little extra flavor and spice.

 - Flour – I use all-purpose white flour, but any grain-based flour will work.

-- Corn Meal - this adds texture to the batter.
-It's an important ingredient for the texture of the batter, don't leave it out.
+- Corn Meal – this adds texture to the batter.
+It’s an important ingredient in the batter’s texture; you can swap it with panko crumbs, but don’t leave it out.

 - Oregano – for flavor.